davidbstein/dotfiles/README.md

 dotfiles
 ========

 everything in this is hacky or broken.
+Over 15 years of wedging stuff in and not removing it unless it's actively broken.

 instructions